-West Georgia Technical College has been designated as an official test center for administering the Tests of General Educational Development (GED).
-Those making satisfactory scores on this test will receive a GED Diploma from the Technical College System of Georgia.
-This diploma is widely accepted by government, business, industry, and other educational institutions.
+West Georgia Technical College has been designated as an official test center for administering the GED® test.
+Those making satisfactory scores on this test will receive a GED® credential from the Technical College System of Georgia.
+This credential is widely accepted by government, business, industry, and other educational institutions.
 GED testing is available in Carroll, Coweta, Haralson, Douglas, and Troup counties.
+The cost of the test is \$160.
+Students enrolled in Adult Education classes may be eligible for testing scholarships.
 For more information on GED testing and registration, call toll-free 1.855.500.GEDS.